Candleston Castle Campsite

 Strictly NO caravans are allowed.

-Friday Festival opens to public 1pm (Campervans can arrive from 12noon but cars will not be allowed entry to car parks until 1pm).
+On Friday the Festival opens to public at 1pm (Campervans can arrive from 12noon but cars will not be allowed entry to car parks until 1pm).

 We have a “QUIET AT NIGHT” policy i.e. no amplified music or excessive noise after 12 midnight.
 This allows the festival goers and the forest time to relax and restore.